Join the ICMEC team

 • Undergo initial and periodic background checks; and

-• For Legal Research Interns – Have completed undergraduate studies (working toward a Master’s or Juris Doctorate degree strongly preferred).
+• Have completed undergraduate studies (working toward a Master’s or Juris Doctorate degree strongly preferred).
 We will consider students in their sophomore, junior, or senior year of undergraduate studies with relevant experience.

-• Have impeccable writing, editing, and communication skills in English;
+• Have impeccable writing, editing, and communication skills in Arabic and English;

-• Speaking/reading/writing a foreign language fluently is a plus; and
+• Speaking/reading/writing French or another third language fluently is a plus; and

-• Have completed at least one year of undergraduate studies in English, Pre-Law, Political Science, International Relations, International Business, or related field.
+• Have completed at least three years of undergraduate studies in Arabic, English, Pre-Law, Political Science, International Relations, International Business, Communications, Social Work, Medicine, or related field.
+Some graduate school preferred.

 Is the internship paid?